Deceased or Disabled Public Safety Officer Grant Program

 - Investigators of the criminal justice division of the Department of Justice

-Applicants must be Oregon residents, enrolled or planning to enroll as fullâ€‘time undergraduate students and determined by the Oregon Student Access Commission to have financial need.
+Applicants must be Oregon residents, enrolled or planning to enroll as fullâ€‘time undergraduate students and determined by the Office of Student Access & Completion to have financial need.

 How Can I Apply?

 Complete the Application and Certification of Eligibility for the Deceased or Disabled Public Safety Officer Grant: DDPSO-Flyer-and-Fillable-Application.pdf (PDF)

 This is a fillable PDF document which you will not be able to save, so be sure to print it out before closing.
 After completing, printing out and signing the form, have the supervisor of the deceased or disabled public safety officer complete the certification section at the bottom.

 You also must complete the Free Application for Federal Student Aid (FAFSA) need analysis form for the academic year for which you are applying as soon after January 1 as possible.